-Kazakhstan is a vast country, covering an area of well over 1 million square miles, or more than a quarter of the size of the entire United States.
-Yet it has a population of just 18 million.
+Kazakhstan is vast, covering an area of more than one million square miles, which is more than a quarter of the United States.
 A former Soviet republic, it has been an independent state since 1991.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.